 Doctors prescribe mitoxantrone to treat some types of cancer.

 - as part of a combination therapy to treat acute, nonlymphocytic leukemia in people aged over 18 years

-- to reduce pain related to advanced hormone-refractory prostate cancer
+- with corticosteroids for the treatment of patients with pain related to advanced hormone-refractory prostate cancer

-Mitoxantrone is used to reduce problems associated with MS that is:
+Mitoxantrone can also reduce problems associated with MS when the MS is: